HIGHLIGHTS OF A GROWING LEGACY OF LEADERSHIP IN ARIZONA

 1978 Andy Kurtz, Executive Secretary of Arizona Farm Bureau, meets with the University of Arizona College of Agriculture to explore starting a rural leadership program in Arizona.
 A design committee is formed by the U of A College of Agriculture and the concept of Project CENTRL was born.

-1981 Project CENTRL is incorporated and launches a fund-raising campaign to start the program.
-The campaign's success and a strong U of A partnership allows Project CENTRL to also secure a $200,000 start-up Grant from the Kellogg Foundation.
+1981 The Center for Rural Leadership is incorporated and launches a fund-raising campaign to start the program with the acronym Project CENTRL.
+The campaign's success and a strong partnership with University of Arizona (UA) allows Project CENTRL to also secure a $200,000 start-up Grant from the Kellogg Foundation.
 Eldon Moore is selected as first Director.

 1983 On October 6, 1983, the first session for Class I was held at the Ramada Inn in Phoenix.
 Andy Kurtz and Eldon Moore conducted the opening session, titled “Why CENTRL- Challenges for Rural Leadership in Arizona.”
 Jack Currie is serving as CENTRL Board President.

 1985 Class III is just getting underway and Class II is mid-way through the two-year program.
 Class I members tour Pennsylvania and are hosted by Congressman Bob Stump in Washington D. C. Twenty-eight members of Class I proudly represent the first CENTRL graduating class.

 1986 The CENTRL Alumni Association (CAA) is formed and CENTRL Board of Directors calls upon Senator John Hays and others to secure a $100,000 annual Legislative appropriation in partnership with the UA Cooperative Extension to support leadership program.